wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 - Use identical definitions from previous sessions for repeated terms
 - Only vary the "Why it matters" column to reflect session context
 - Add new terms following the established emoji + definition + relevance format
+- Order terms by logical learning progression, not alphabetically

 ## Quality Standards
 - Engaging and age-appropriate for 13-18 year olds